 It's usually very easy to fix an unproxyable dependency problem.
-If an injection point of type x results in an unproxyable dependency, simply:
+If an injection point of type X results in an unproxyable dependency, simply:

-- add a constructor with no parameters to X, - change the type of the injection point to Instance<X>, - introduce an interface Y, implemented by the injected bean, and change the type of the injection point to Y, or - if all else fails, change the scope of the injected bean to @Dependent.
+- add a constructor with no parameters toX, - change the type of the injection point toInstance<X>, - introduce an interface Y, implemented by the injected bean, and change the type of the injection point to Y, or

+• if all else fails, change the scope of the injected bean to@Dependent.

-A future release of Weld will likely support a non-standard workaround for this limitation, using non-portable JVM APIs:
+Weld also supports a non-standard workaround for this limitation, using non-portable JVM APIs: